apaul243/ethpoolapp/README.md

 **getContractData** \
 This script provides methods to : readUserBalance, readContractBalance, readTotalDeposits and readTotalRewards

-**Note: In order to use these scripts and read to/write from the smart contract, please setup metamask ropsten account/accounts and provide the wallet key in the sample.env file
+**Note: In order to use these scripts and read from/write to the smart contract, please setup metamask ropsten account/accounts and provide the wallet key in the sample.env file**

 ## GraphQL Design
 Ideal graphQL design would look like something this: